ipa-lab/hackingBuddyGPT/README.md

 ## Existing Agents/Usecases

 We strive to make our code-base as accessible as possible to allow for easy experimentation.
-Our experiments are structured into `use-cases`, e.g., privilege escalation attacks, allowing Ethical Hackers to quickly write new use-cases (agens).
+Our experiments are structured into `use-cases`, e.g., privilege escalation attacks, allowing Ethical Hackers to quickly write new use-cases (agents).

 Our initial forays were focused upon evaluating the efficiency of LLMs for [linux privilege escalation attacks](https://arxiv.org/abs/2310.11409) and we are currently breaching out into evaluation